akralj/mini-dev/README.md

-### for simple testing of javascript modules in browsers
+### for simple testing of node modules in browsers